athu-kawale2002/Human-Like-Machines/README.md

 3. Ask Everything You want to know.

 Ongoing Projects:
-1.iris species detection
+1. iris species detection
-2.Email Detection Spam or Not Spam
+2. Email Detection Spam or Not Spam
-3.Text Emotion Detection
+3. Text Emotion Detection
 .
 .